 But the most important detail remains a mystery: who was the “near relation” in Virginia of whom James Bowling spoke in 1658 and whom he apparently visited?
 Since James Bowling was not yet married then, this relation could only be a relative of his from England.
 Perhaps research of Northern Neck families will turn up someone with a tie to southern Lancashire.

-William Eltonhead was the attorney of the Catholic Leonard Calvert.
 In 1658, the Governor and Council heard a petition of Jane Eltonhead, widow of William Eltonhead, about the cattle of Simon Overzee which had become mixed in with her cattle.
-In this case, both James Bowling, “aged 22 or thereabouts”, and Mr. John Anderton testified about the cattle in such detail that it is clear they lived near the Eltonheads.
-A later deed of John Anderton makes clear that he lived on the 100 acres of Anthill Neck, part of Eltonhead Manor.
-It is clear that John Anderton (born c.
-1628) was a very close friend of William Eltonhead since he was called by William Eltonhead, Esq (then in imprisonment) to witness his nuncupative will, and Anderton later married Eltonhead’s stepdaughter Gertrude Smith.
+In this case, both James Bowling, “aged 22 or thereabouts”, and Mr. John Anderton testified about the cattle in such detail that it is clear they lived near the Eltonheads (ArchMd 41:175).
+Later records make clear that John Anderton was a tenant on the 100 acres of land, part of Little Eltonhead Manor on the Patuxent (ArchMd 49:100; 65:540).
+John Anderton (born c.
+1628) was a very close friend of William Eltonhead since he was called by William Eltonhead, Esq (then in imprisonment after the battle) to witness his nuncupative will (ArchMd 41:178), and Anderton later married Eltonhead’s stepdaughter Gertrude Smith.
 Other Eltonhead marriages were to Cuthbert Fenwick and Sir Henry Chichley, both of Virginia.

-William Eltonhead and his brother Richard were from Prescott, Lancaster, about 10 miles from Charnock Richard (home of the Bowlings).
+William Eltonhead and his brother Richard were from Prescott, Lancaster (about 18 miles from Charnock Richard, home of the Bowlings).
 The Eltonhead family there has been described as both Catholic and Royalist.
 (Full family history in H. Cavanaugh, Colonial Chesapeake Families, vol. 1).